pydata/xarray/CORE_TEAM_GUIDE.md

-they should have: been part of the project for at least two months, contributed significant changes of their own, contributed to the discussion and review of others' work, and collaborated in a way befitting our community values.
+they should have: been part of the project for at least two months, contributed significant changes of their own, contributed to the discussion and review of others' work, and collaborated in a way befitting our community values. **We strongly encourage nominating anyone who has made significant non-code contributions to the Xarray community in any way**.
 After nomination voting will happen on a private mailing list.
 While it is expected that most votes will be unanimous, a two-thirds majority of the cast votes is enough.